emqx/emqx-docs/en_US/index.md

 ### Rule Engine and Data Integration

 EMQX Enterprise includes a powerful [rule engine](./data-integration/rules.md) that allows you to configure rules within EMQX to process and route incoming data based on your requirements.
-You can also use EMQX's data bridge feature to integrate EMQX Enterprise with cloud services or databases for transferring IoT data to the cloud for storage and analysis.
+You can also use EMQX's Sink feature to integrate EMQX Enterprise with cloud services or databases for transferring IoT data to the cloud for storage and analysis.

 #### Real-Time Data Processing